jncornett/helloui/README.md

 ## TODO

-- split up dependencies/devDependencies so that a production build can be run off of a production install.
-- add enzyme/jest unit tests
 - add eslint (opinionated rules)
 - add component generator script(s)
 - add pages for each aspect of the project (tests, build, etc)